Tikiti/ecf-docs/markdown/technical-reports/printed-representation-models.md

 - Used when e-CF transmission is batched or delayed (but within 24 hours)
 - Includes warning: **"Consulte su validez después de 24 horas"**
 - The e-CF is generated and signed but not immediately transmitted to DGII
-- Issuers who provide a consultation portal should include their URL
+- **Mandatory Link**: Issuers **must** provide a URL where the receiver can consult the e-CF once it is transmitted to DGII.
+  - *PDF Footnote*: "(Enlace consulta proveedor electrónico) esta ruta deberá ser generada por el emisor electrónico"

 ### Contingency Mode (Offline)